TikTok Music Marketing: How to Thrive in the Music Industry's Changing Landscape

 • Create content that is helpful/topic based (if you play guitar, a video about restringing it)

 It may be challenging at first, but TikTok users love to follow people who are their authentic selves on the platform.
 They’ll follow you for being you.
-Talk about what inspires you, your experiences and don’t be afraid to try out the different features.
+Talk about what inspires you, share your experiences, and don’t be afraid to try out the different features.
 Before you know it, your followers will not only engage with your channel, but also go out of their way to listen to your music.

 @mightynetworks Growth comes from working WITH your community: Ask 🗣️, listen👂, workshop 🧑💻, observe 👀 #communitybuilding#learnontiktok#communitygrowth#communitytips♬ original sound - Mighty Networks